JustScott/InfiniTime/README.md

 # InfiniTime

-*A forked alternative to the [InfiniTime](https://github.com/InfiniTimeOrg/InfiniTime) firmware for the [PineTime smartwatch](https://pine64.org/devices/pinetime/) with more useful default apps, quicker updates, new features, and expanded customization*
+*A forked alternative to the [InfiniTime](https://github.com/InfiniTimeOrg/InfiniTime) firmware for the [PineTime smartwatch](https://pine64.org/devices/pinetime/) with more useful default apps, new features, and expanded customization*

 <br>